roman-hatz-sluz/ict-m290/README.md

 - npm run start
 - npm run dev

+# Setup for start of project

+- npm run backup-all-databases: creates backup of all databases
+- npm run reset-all-databases: deletes ALL data in all databases
+- npm run generate-public-json: creats config file for groups.json.
+Move this file to srv/groups.json and upload this file to the server
+- npm run generate-private-json: move this file to secret folder (also .env file)

 # DB Commands

+- First run `heroku login`
 - npm run list-dbs
 - npm run create-30-dbs (takes a while)
 - npm run delete-all-db (deletes all databases without further confirmation)